Jean-Jacques-Régis de Cambacérès: Rise under Napoleon

-The Napoleonic Code
+Napoleonic Code

 In December 1799, Cambacérès was appointed Second Consul under Bonaparte.
 He owed this appointment to his vast legal knowledge and his reputation as a moderate republican.
 His most important work during this period, and arguably during his entire political career, was the drawing up of a new Civil Law Code (later called the Napoleonic Code; France's first modern legal code).
 The Code was promulgated by Bonaparte (as Emperor Napoleon) in 1804.
 In the end, the Napoleonic Code was the work of Cambacérès and a commission of four lawyers.

 The Code was a minor revised form of Roman law, with minor modifications drawn from the laws of the Franks still current in northern France (Coutume de Paris).
 The Code was later extended by Napoleon's occupations to Poland, Italy, the Netherlands, Belgium, and Western Germany.
 Cambacérès' work has thus been influential in European legal history.
 However, versions of the Code are only still in force in Quebec (which was never under Napoleon' control) and Louisiana, which was only briefly under Napoleon's control.

 The Napoleonic Code dealt with Civil Law; other codes ensued for Penal Law, criminal procedure, and civil procedure.